-In summary, the proposed roadway projects would have the potential to result in increased environmental impacts.
-These potential impacts would result from increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
-It is expected that the largest increases of hazardous materials would result from the use of POL/fuels.
-Expected increases in the generation of hazardous waste would include solvents, sealants, paints, degreasers, corrosive or toxic liquids, and aerosols.
-However, through the use of BMPs and SOPs discussed in this chapter and in Volume 7, the impacts would be less than significant.
+In summary, the proposed roadway projects could result in increased environmental impacts.
+These potential impacts could result from increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
+It is expected that the largest increases of hazardous materials would